SujitDevl/Quiz-app/README.md

 # Quiz-app
-A quiz-game with the help of JavaScript
+A quiz-game with the help of HTML, CSS and JavaScript.